jakubopatowski/jakubopatowski/README.md

 Programming!
 (C++ and Python)

 - 🌱 I’m currently learning:
-How AI frameworks works.
+How all kinds of AI frameworks works.
 I'm mostly interested in math behind it.

 - 💞️ I’m looking to collaborate on:
 All kind of interesting projectsc.
 I'm not focusing on any particular technology/framework/project right now.
 My favorite language is C++ and Python.